ignis32/artinoise_recorder_fingering_editor/README.md

 Phone app at the moment does not seem capable of deleting fingerings, but it can reset list of fingerings to default, removing all custom ones.

-Actual compiled editor binary to run on Windows can be downloaded here:
+Actual compiled editor binary to run on Windows (made with pythoninstaller) can be downloaded here:

 https://github.com/ignis32/artinoise_recorder_fingering_editor/releases